hsiangjenli/blog/source/_posts/tutorial_psutil.md

 ---
-title: "[tutorial] How to use psutil to monitor CPU and memory usage in python"
+title: '[tutorial] How to use psutil to monitor CPU and memory usage in python'
-date: 2024-01-26
+date: '2024-01-26'
+updated: '2025-02-28 (Refactored by ChatGPT-4o Mini)'
+author:
+  - 'Hsiang-Jen Li'
+  - ' & ChatGPT-4o Mini'
 tags:
 - python
 toc: true
 ---

-## What is psutil?

-***psutil*** is an open source package for python, which can help us to get the information of the system (CPU, memory, disks, network etc..).
+# 📌 Introduction
+This article introduces psutil, an open-source Python package that provides system information about CPU, memory, disks, and networks.
+It covers the installation of psutil and demonstrates useful functions for monitoring CPU and memory usage, as well as how to integrate it into Python code using decorators.
 <!-- more -->

-## The installation of psutil
+# 🚀 Quick Start
 ```python
 pip install psutil
 ```

 ## Useful functions in psutil

 ### CPU